Starpoint Gemini

 Starpoint Gemini is a real-time simulation/role-playing game for PC developed by Little Green Men Games, published by Iceberg Interactive and released December 15, 2010.
-It received 4 sequels: Starpoint Gemini 2, Starpoint Gemini Warlords and Starpoint Gemini 3.
+It has received 4 sequels: Starpoint Gemini 2, Starpoint Gemini Warlords and Starpoint Gemini 3.

 Gameplay and Plot

 Within the setting of the game, players freely pilot a customizable starship within the Gemini star system, in which non-player characters continuously act out their roles with or without player interaction.
 Players may decide to engage in combat with other ships, or to gather resources by mining and trading.
 Players may also conduct research and upgrade and purchase additional ships.
 Later in the game, players may choose to participate in large-scale engagements against other fleets and battle stations.

 Available ship upgrades include equipment such as shield emitters, grappling beams, plasma cannons and shockwave generators.
 The player can create their avatar at the beginning of the game with some starting maneuvers, which they can later upgrade during the game.
 Additionally, skills and maneuvers can be learned by gaining experience.
 Officers may be hired by the player for additional skills.